 Her ongoing volunteer work as a Lifeline Telephone Crisis Supporter provides regular opportunity to apply mindfulness and compassion for the benefit of the community.

-Kathryn teaches mindfulness as a secular practice at universities, schools, businesses, health care settings, community organisations and through public courses.
+Kathryn teaches mindfulness as a secular practice at universities, schools, businesses, hospitals, health care settings, community organisations and through public courses.
 Kathryn started meditating well over 25 years ago at the Armadale Community Health Centre with the monks from the Boddhinyana monastery.
 She teaches from a place of practice – having a daily meditation practice and regular yoga practice.
 Her exploration of meditation has taken her through a wide variety of Buddhist as well as secular forms of meditation.
 She sits silent retreats every year from 7 days upwards.

 Starting life as a lawyer means Kathryn is no stranger to the stresses of performing in high pressure environments.
 She has also worked in a variety of cross-cultural contexts both as a consultant and as a volunteer with Australian Volunteers International.
 With work in Switzerland, Thailand, Malaysia, Fiji and Guatemala, Kathryn has worked for more than 5 years abroad.
 Completing a PhD in transformative education in 2005 led to a number of years working in academia at Deakin University, Curtin University and Murdoch University in areas of education, human rights, social justice and international development.